 In the ANDANTE project several tools are developed to train and deploy either artificial neural networks, or spiking neural networks, in dedicated hardware accelerators.
 These tools provide hardware-aware training, automatic hardware generation, compilers, energy consumption estimation or simulation of the hardware implementations.
 The ANDANTE tools tackle the hardware/software co-design challenge when addressing neuromorphic hardware accelerators.
 A multidisciplinary approach combining neural network algorithm know-how, programming skills and integrated circuit design is necessary for developing software tools for neural network algorithms that consider the constrains of the hardware designs.
 The tools allow to optimize and verify the hardware design, reach the targeted KPIs, and reduce the time-to-market.

-Loreto Mateu (Fraunhofer IIS, Germany)
+Loreto Mateu (Fraunhofer IIS, DE)

 Loreto Mateu obtained her B.S. in Industrial Engineering in 1999, her M.S. in Electronic Engineering in 2002 and her PhD degree in June 2009 with a thesis titled Energy Harvesting from Human Passive Power at the Universitat Politècnica de Catalunya.
 In June 2007, she joined Fraunhofer IIS as research engineer and became chief scientist in 2012.
 Since 2018 she is group manager of the Advanced Analog Circuits group.
 Her research interests include ultra-low power design, AC-DC and DC-DC converters, neuromorphic hardware, and energy harvesting.
 She holds several patents and is co-author of a book, a book chapter and international papers published journals and conference proceedings.